Optimal designs for identifying effective doses in drug combination studies: Numerical results

-To imitate the case of not knowing the real interaction effect before conducting a dose combination experiment, but assuming the interaction effect to be greater or equal to zero, we consider a uniform prior on $\{0, 0.01,0.02\}$ for the interaction effect $\gamma$.
+To imitate the case of not knowing the real interaction effect before conducting a dose combination experiment, but assuming the interaction effect to be greater or equal to zero, we consider three different values, i.e. $\{0, 0.01,0.02\}$, all equally weighted for the interaction effect $\gamma$, which for example can be assessed via preliminary experiments or literature research.
 The corresponding Bayesian $\mathrm{MED}$-optimal design is displayed in Appendix Figure \ref{fig: VisualizationBayesianDesigns9095} and Table \ref{tab:DesignsScenarioBayesian9095and1030}.
 Additionally, the resulting contour lines for the different values of $\gamma$ are shown in Appendix Figure \ref{fig:ContourlinesBayesianDesign9095}.
 Although the response-surface is substantially different for the different choices of the interaction effect, the contour lines in this case look quite similar.
 Due to this fact, the Bayesian $\mathrm{MED}$-optimal design has very similar support points to both locally $\mathrm{MED}$-optimal designs in this case.

-In a simulation study we compare the three different designs (Appendix Table \ref{tab:DesignsScenarioBayesian9095and1030}) in terms of their ability to estimate the 80\% and 90\% contour lines precisely.
-Figure \ref{fig:SImResults_Scenario2_27_plusBayes} shows the RMSE values of the 80\% and 90\% curves for different sample sizes.
-All designs seem to perform quite similar, as the median RMSE value as well as their corresponding variability seen by the corresponding box show similar values across the designs.
-The misspecified locally $\text{MED}$-optimal design, which assumed an interaction effect of $\gamma=0.005$ instead of $\gamma = 0.02$ performs slightly worse for small sample sizes, but shows a similar performance to the other approaches in case of higher sample sizes.
-This can be explained by the fact, that the MEDs also look similar in this setting for different values of $\gamma$, although the corresponding surfaces differ.
+In a simulation study, we compare the three different designs (Appendix Table \ref{tab:DesignsScenarioBayesian9095and1030}) in terms of their ability to precisely estimate the 10\% and 30\% contour lines.
+Figure \ref{fig:SImResults_Scenario2_27_plusBayes} shows the RMSE values of the 10\% and 30\% curves for different sample sizes.
+All designs seem to perform quite similarly, as the median RMSE values as well as their corresponding variabilities illustrated by the corresponding boxes are similar across the designs.
+The misspecified locally $\text{MED}$-optimal design, which assumed an interaction effect of $\gamma=0.005$ instead of $\gamma = 0.02$ performs slightly worse for small sample sizes, but shows a similar performance to the other approaches in the case of higher sample sizes.
+This might be due to the fact that the MEDs also look similar in this setting for different values of $\gamma$, although the corresponding surfaces differ.

-Besides, there were no numerical difficulties to estimate the Bayesian $\mathrm{MED}$ or the correct specified locally $\mathrm{MED}$-optimal design, respectively.
-The misspecified locally $\mathrm{MED}$-optimal design instead showed a few problematic simulation iterations ranging from 12 to 46, while the number of problematic iteration steps decreased with increasing sample size.\\
+Besides, there were no numerical difficulties to estimate the correct specified or Bayesian $\mathrm{MED}$-optimal design, respectively.
+The missspecified locally $\mathrm{MED}$-optimal design instead showed 3 problematic iteration steps across all samples sizes.\\